tjw-lint/tjw-sasslint-rules/README.md

   .icon-ape { background-position: -32px -32px; }
   ```
 * Better for long or heavily nested lists/maps
-* More familiar for beginners
+* More familiar for beginners (though beginners tend to have little to no trouble learning the .sass syntax)

 **Benefits of Sass or SCSS over CSS:**

 * Automatic concatenation and minification on save
 * Modular/Reusable code
 * Nesting (possibly coming to native CSS in the future)
-* Precomputed Variables (Live variables already exist in Sass/SCSS/CSS)
+* Precomputed Variables (Live variables already exist in Sass/SCSS/CSS via custom properties)
 * Mixins and Mixin Libraries (See: [family.scss](https://lukyvj.github.io/family.scss/) for a good example)
 * Precomputed Math (`width: $height / 2;`)
 * Built in color functions (`color: desaturate(#F00, 20%);` or `color: rgba(#FCE, 0.5);`)